Sea Stars (Starfish) Overview

 Origins And Evolution

 Over time, they’ve developed a water vascular system, tube feet, and a distinctive, calcified endoskeleton that aids in their survival and locomotion.
-Sea stars have adapted to various marine habitats worldwide, displaying a remarkable diversity of species, from shallow intertidal zones to the depths of the ocean, showcasing their enduring evolutionary success.
+Sea stars have adapted to various marine habitats worldwide and display a remarkable diversity of species.
+From shallow intertidal zones to the depths of the ocean, showcasing their enduring evolutionary success.

 Behavior and Lifestyle